fricciardi/datetime2/docs/index.rst

 represented in different cultures.
 There are indeed many calendars in which the same day is represented in different ways.
-The :mod:`datetime2` module detaches operations on date and time objects from their representation, and also allows to add other representations at run time.
+The :mod:`datetime2` module detaches operations on date and time objects from their representation, and allows to add other representations at run time.
 The module does all this in an efficient and syntactically clear way.

 We can create a date object by calling the relevant access attribute of the base class :class:`Date`: